You might not have heard about borage microgreens before. I’ve never seen them sold in a store or talked about very often.

 Water borage microgreens when they need water.
 When the tray feels light, it is time to water them.

 The harvest age depends on how you want to use the borage microgreens.
 As a green, the younger, the better.
-However, if you plan to blend them or use them to flavor a beverage, they can be used for an extended period.
+However, if you plan to blend or use them to flavor a beverage, they can be used for an extended period.

 Borage microgreens do not store well.
 You have up to a week in the refrigerator.